Run by writers, for writers

-Olvar Wood is owned and operated by Dr Inga Simpson, with the assistance of other experienced writers and tutors.
+Olvar Wood is owned and operated by award-winning Australian author, Dr Inga Simpson.

-- To establish and maintain an ethical, environmentally sustainable writing business that is efficient, flexible and authentic.
+To maintain an ethical, environmentally sustainable writing business that is efficient, flexible, authentic and human.

-- To nurture and support Australian, particularly Queensland, writers and writing.
+To nurture and support Australian writers and writing.

 Why Olvar Wood?